 The following articles might also interest you:

-- Synthetic Monitoring: Start proactive app monitoring in 2020
+- Synthetic Monitoring: Start proactive app monitoring

-- Application Performance Management in 2020: in-Depth guide
+- Application Performance Management: in-Depth guide

-- AIOps: Guide to integrating AI into IT Operations in 2020
+- AIOps: Guide to integrating AI into IT Operations

 If you have more questions about software asset management (SAM) tools, feel free to contact us: